logicfish/coregrammars/README.md

 # coregrammars
 A collection of basic grammars in D / pegged compiled as modules.

+Each grammar is contained in a submodule, so to include the ini grammar for example, add `coregrammars:ini` to your dependencies.

 There are also a collection of parsers that convert grammar tree nodes into tuples at compile time.

-These are in the package coregrammars.parsers .

-They can also process files at runtime into a Variant[string] reference.
+And, there are utilities that can also process files at runtime into a Variant[string] reference.
 This can be used to update field values a tuple parsed at compile time.

 To use the grammars: